If we have to choose two high end blenders in the United States then Blendtec and Vitamix are the answer.

 The quality and performance that these two brands demonstrate are astounding.
 These are fairly priced when compared to other common brands in the market.

 The price also equals and targets the same audience, but how about the quality of these two blenders?
 Respect for the materials, performance, durability, and product warranty?
 Are they generally more or less similar?

-To give you some ideas on how Blendtec and Vitamix specifications, let’s check this table, which compares the Blendtec Designer 625 series and Vitamix 5200.
+To give you some ideas on Blendtec and Vitamix specifications, let’s check this table, which compares the Blendtec Designer 625 series and Vitamix 5200.

-Basic Comparison for Their Basic Models: Blendtec Designer 625 versus Vitamix 5200
+Table Comparison for Their Basic Models: Blendtec Designer 625 versus Vitamix 5200